open-contracting/deploy/docs/use/index.rst

    Is a service producing unexpected errors and interfering with your work?
 Please open an issue in the relevant `GitHub <https://github.com/open-contracting>`__ repository (or the `deploy <https://github.com/open-contracting/deploy>`__ repository if you don't know), following this `issue template <https://github.com/open-contracting/deploy/issues/new?assignees=jpmckinney&template=critical-service-error.md&title=Critical+service+error>`__.

-   If urgent, contact James McKinney (Toronto) via email, Signal, WhatsApp or Google Hangouts.
+   If urgent, contact James McKinney (Ontario) via email, Signal, WhatsApp or Google Hangouts (details in CRM).
 If you receive an email auto-reply, use the CRM to contact:

    -  Centro de Desarrollo Sostenible (Paraguay) about Kingfisher Collect and Toucan
    -  Datlab (Czech Republic) about Pelican
    -  Dogsbody Technology Ltd (UK) about Redmine CRM and PostgreSQL replica
-   -  Open Data Services (UK) about Data Review Tool, Kingfisher Views, Kingfisher Colab
+   -  Open Data Services (UK) about Data Review Tool, Kingfisher Views and Kingfisher Colab

-   For any gaps in responsibility, open a ticket in the CRM for Lindsey Marchessault to coordinate.
+   -  Lindsey Marchessault (Alberta) for anything else

 .. toctree::